The Minimum Viable Voltmeter

 Alternate View

 In my job (mostly electronics engineering tech work) I’m frequently building systems where I want to monitor and/or log many different voltage rails.
-In most cases I do not need particularly high resolution or sampling speed (i.e. I’m monitoring various temperatures with NTCs to ensure no overheating, or ensuring a 24vdc rail is present before closing a relay, etc).
+In most cases I do not need particularly high resolution or sampling speed (i.e. I’m ensuring a 24vdc rail is present after closing a relay, etc).
 This project explores the simplest way to make a voltmeter that can be used as building blocks for larger systems.
 In these systems we would use different strategies for more core aspects of our tests (i.e. characterizing a voltage dip when activating a components).

 Design